sir-dunxalot/ember-tooltips/README.md

 Version 1.0.0 removed <a href="http://darsa.in/tooltip/" target="_blank">darsain/tooltip</a> as a dependency, in favor of using custom Ember code.

 You can use and see the pre-1.0 version on [this branch](https://github.com/sir-dunxalot/ember-tooltips/tree/pre-1.0).
 Alternatively, install `"ember-tooltips": "0.7.0"` in your `package.json`.

+## 2.4.0 Release

+Version 2.4.0 introduces lazy rendering.
+Tooltips and popovers generally don't need to be rendered until the user has interacted with the `$target` element.
+Adding `enableLazyRendering=true` to your component will enable this future.
+In version 3.0.0 `enableLazyRendering` will default to `true` and you'll be able to opt-out of lazy rendering as necessary.

 ## Usage